kuaminika/kuaminika-studies/highLevelDesignTings.md

 - It can be done by user_id or conversation_id
   - you would favor  conversation id if dealing with group chats
   - you would favor user id if dealing with 1-1 chats
+- Note: sometimes sharding is better to limit throughput instead of space management

 ## HDFS